Ron is a student of the American Civil War and writes about it frequently. His focus is not so much on the battles as on the people.

 In addition to the long-continued and deep-seated resentment felt by the Southern States at the persistent abuse of the powers they had delegated to the Congress, for the purpose of enriching the manufacturing and shipping classes of the North at the expense of the South, there has existed for nearly half a century another subject of discord, involving interests of such transcendent magnitude as at all times to create the apprehension in the minds of many devoted lovers of the Union that its permanence was impossible.

-Although he mentions causes of resentment such as tariffs, taxes and the like, Davis is clear that it is only the issue he is about to speak to, a grievance of “transcendent magnitude,” that convinced Southerners who had loved the Union “that its permanence was impossible.”
+Although he mentions several causes of resentment such as tariffs, taxes and the like, Davis is clear that there is one singular issue, a grievance of “transcendent magnitude,” that convinced Southerners who had loved the Union “that its permanence was impossible.”

 The right of property in slaves was protected by law.
 This property was recognized in the Constitution, and provision was made against its loss by the escape of the slave…